-In presenting photographs, I take them using a high-resolution camera, mostly with my Nikon, and a few with my iPhone.
+In presenting photographs, I take them using a high-resolution camera, with my Nikon and a few with my iPhone.
 As a result, these are large and graphically clear photographs.
 Consequently, they may take a moment to load, depending on your internet speed.
 Be patient, wait, and enjoy the beauty in each picture.

-- John and Linda;
+- John and Linda.

-- Olivia, Darin, Robyn, Isabel;
+- Olivia, Darin, Robyn, Isabel.

 - views from Marriott’s Ko Olina Beach Club, Kapolei – Oahu, Hawaii

 When we left home, Southeastern Wisconsin had its 11th coldest November tied with 1871.
-The month’s average temperature came in at 32.4 Fahrenheit (0.2 Celsius) or 6.6 F (3.7C) below normal.
+The month’s average temperature came in at 32.4 Fahrenheit (0.2 Celsius) or 6.6 F (3.7C) below average.
 We had grey skies, and the trees had lost their leaves.

 Allow me to describe one example of Hawaiian friendliness.
-Much as we found when visiting Quebec City in Canada during September this year, if we want to cross the road, cars would stop for us and let us have the right of way.
+Much as we found when visiting Quebec City in Canada during September this year, if we want to cross the road, cars will stop for us and let us have the right of way.
 This attitude is prevalent in Hawaii, part of the graciousness of the people.
 In our community at home, if we wish to cross a dual 2-lane road near our condominium to shop at our local grocery store, we take our lives into our hands attempting that feat.
 Motorists will not slow for us.
-We can walk several hundred yards to the nearest traffic controlled intersection to cross safely, but it defeats the purpose of convenient access to our shops.
+We can walk several hundred yards to the nearest traffic-controlled intersection to cross safely, but it defeats the purpose of convenient access to our shops.

 Hawaiian history.
-The islands’ history is rich and colorful.
+The island’s history is rich and colorful.
 Many theorists believe that wind, currents, and birds brought life to the islands because they are far from the continents.
-Whether true or not, the earliest history of Hawaii dates back to around 1,500 years ago when Polynesians sailed from the Marquesas Islands in double-hulled canoes only with the guidance of the stars.
+Whether true or not, the earliest history of Hawaii dates to around 1,500 years ago when Polynesians sailed from the Marquesas Islands in double-hulled canoes only with the guidance of the stars.

 In 1778, British Capt.
-James Cook became the first documented Westerner to land on Hawaii.
+James Cook became the first documented Westerner to land in Hawaii.
 Cook named the chain the “Sandwich Islands” in honor of John Montagu, Fourth Earl of Sandwich, one of his voyage’s patrons.
 Sailors, merchants, traders, and whalers flocked to Hawaii, bringing new culture but also carrying diseases such as smallpox, measles, and influenza, to which the isolated islanders were not immune.
 To trade more with Westerners in exchange for western goods and weapons, chieftains imposed harsh taxes and forced the people to work “nearly to death.”

-Queen Kapi’olani of Hawaii 1874-1891.
+Queen Kapi’olani Hawaii 1874-1891.

 In 1791, a royal dynasty was established under King Kamehameha the Great.
 Between Cook’s arrival and 1820, wars, disease, and famine killed more than half of the Hawaiian population, and the years from 1778 to 1866 witnessed a loss of about 243,000 Hawaiians, according to a report to Congress by the Committee on Indian Affairs.

-American colonists controlling much of its commerce and plantation were eager to expand their markets, and win protection from the Hawaiian government.
+American colonists controlling much of its commerce and plantation were eager to expand their markets and win protection from the Hawaiian government.
 They forced the government to enact a new constitution and overthrow the king, who became a figurehead.
 In 1898, Hawaii became a U.S. territory after the Americans staged a coup and replaced Queen Liliuokalani with a committee representing a new regime – the Republic of Hawaii.